How Probate Works in Arizona

 What Is Probate and When Is It Required?

 However, probate is not always required when administering an estate.
 In Arizona, probate is only required for assets that do not have beneficiary designations in a will or trust.
 Probate is also required for large estates consisting of personal property valued at over $75,000 and real estate property valued at over $100,000.
+Small estates can file an affidavit for a simplified probate process.

 How Long Is the Probate Process?